techyourchance/android_mvc_tutorial/README.md

 You're invited to clone/fork this repository and use it as a template for your own great apps!

+# Detailed walkthrough

+I wrote a series of posts about this particular implementation of MVC for Android in a [blog](http://www.techyourchance.com/model-view-controller-mvc-and-model-view-presenter-mvp-architectural-patterns-in-android-part-1/).

 # Fine print

 As a matter of fact, the architecture proposed is that of MVP rather than a pure MVC.